wp-plugins/woosocio/readme.txt

 To work properly, woocommerce should be installed before installing woosocio.

-e.g.
+Here are few steps to follow:

-1. Upload `woosocio`folder to the `/wp-content/plugins/` directory
+1. Upload `woosocio` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Select settings/WooSocio Options page from wordpress menu and login.
 4. That's it.
 You're ready to go!